isxuowo/mcwiki/Disenchanter.md

+Due to changes in the way enchantments are stored, this machine is broken and unlikely to ever be fixed.

 ![Disenchanter](https://i.imgur.com/9yapm0I.png?1)

 The Disenchanter will remove all enchants off of an item and turn them into books.
 Destroys the item in the process.
 Uses 256 kW/operation.